wildfly/quickstart/messaging-clustering-singleton/README.md

 If you now try to access the servlet urls, you will see that the new provider is receiving all new messages.

+_Note:_ You will see the following warnings in the remaining server log.
+These messages show that the other node went down unexpectedly, which is exactly the scenario we are reproducing in this quickstart.
+For that reason, those warnings can be ignored.

+        WARN  [org.apache.activemq.artemis.core.client] (Thread-2 (ActiveMQ-client-global-threads)) AMQ212037: Connection failure has been detected: AMQ119015: The connection was disconnected because of server shutdown [code=DISCONNECTED]
+        WARN  [org.apache.activemq.artemis.core.server] (Thread-2 (ActiveMQ-client-global-threads)) AMQ222095: Connection failed with failedOver=false

+_NOTE:_ You may see the following log message as well.When a server is restarted, it may broadcast that it is up and running (with its nodeID) while other nodes still reference the previous server instance for the same nodeID.
+                                                      Eventually, the cluster will be informed of the new instance representing the given nodeID but as the warning explains, it is possible to see this log (once or more) when a server is restarted.

+        WARN  [org.apache.activemq.artemis.core.client] (activemq-discovery-group-thread-dg-group1) AMQ212034: There are more than one servers on the network broadcasting the same node id.
+You will see this message exactly once (per node) if a node is restarted, in which case it can be safely ignored.
+But if it is logged continuously it means you really do have more than one node on the same network active concurrently with the same node id.
+This could occur if you have a backup node active at the same time as its live node. nodeID=a114b652-689e-11e7-a2f4-54ee751c6182

 ### Rebooting the Singleton Provider Server Node in a Managed Domain